 The speaker continues on her quest to bring this person back to her.
 She uses everything she knows about them to draw them back to safety.
 She is hoping to get them out of the dark recesses of their mind, and back into familiar territory.

 The speaker reminds the listener that her “mountain breezes” are still able to “Enchant” and “soothe thee.”
 And that her “sunshine pleases” this person.
-At this point in the poem it starts to become clear that the earth is going to be playing a large part in this narrative.
-In fact, the speaker is narrating this piece as if she is herself the earth.
+At this point in the poem, it starts to become clear that the earth is going to be playing a large part in this narrative.
+In fact, the speaker is narrating ‘Shall earth no more inspire thee‘ as if she is herself the earth.
 Whether that is the case or not, she feels as if she has a similar power.
 She is able, at least metaphorically, to control the elements and use them to her advantage.

 When day with evening blending